EternityForest/AnyoneCanDoIt/SoYouWantToUseLinux.md

 Just use Etcher for single distros, but check out multibootusb to pack two versions of Linux on one USB card.

+## Using it in VirtualBox

+If you don't have a dedicated linux laptop, you may want to just run Linux in a virtual machine hosted on your existing windows/mac laptop.
+This works, and may let you avoid any hardware compatibility problems, but watch out for some issues:

+### The network adapter mode

+By default it gives the VM a virtual network card, which may be inside it's own little sandboxed network VirtualBox makes.
+If you find yourself unable to access something in your local network from within the VM, maybe you need to set the network card mode to "bridged" instead of NAT.

 ## Hardware Support